fairdemocracy/vilfredo-setup/INSTALL.rst

 Now you should be able to access the Vilfredo installation by entering the server IP address into your browser location bar.
 There could be other issues to be solved - you might have a look at the ``/var/log/vilfredo/vilfredo-vr.log`` for more information.

-If you want to delete a Vilfredo instance together with all of its data, download the ``scripts/delinstance`` script, make it executable with ``chmod +x addinstance`` and run it.
+If you want to delete a Vilfredo instance together with all of its data, download the ``scripts/delinstance`` script, make it executable with ``chmod +x delinstance`` and run it.

 ==========================================================
 Additional instructions for web server administrators only